-Discworld's trolls and gargoyles are implied to have originated when rocks and statues respectively invoked this trope.
+Discworld's trolls and gargoyles are implied to have originated when rocks and statues respectively became animate.
 The Power Of Faith can also have this effect, as shown in Pyramids when Dios's snake-headed staff becomes animated.

 Horace the cheese from Wintersmith.
 He's a wheel of Lancre Blue, which has been established in other Discworld books as being abnormally lively for a cheese under normal circumstances.
 Since Tiffany Aching, who is very good with cheese, made Horace, he apparently achieved sapience and started hanging out with the Nac Mac Feegle, who are also small, blue, and belligerent.

 A variant is seen in the novel Brother to Dragons, Companion to Owls; the protagonist can speak to any inanimate object that has been handled by humans enough.
 Some of them have... unique... personalities, like the bomb that really, really wants to explode.

 The title character of the Garrett, P.I. series has a painting of a woman named Eleanor that may or may not be inhabited by her ghost.
 He's the only one who can see it move (since he was the only one who could see her ghost to begin with) and often talks to it, although she never answers.

 Garrett tends to invoke this trope facetiously, like when he describes tripping over furniture in the dark as if he's being attacked by a homicidal chair.
 With sixteen legs.